This is the perfect summer salad, with vibrant fruity strawberries, spinach, and tart vinaigrette.

 Like this post?
 Be sure to save it on your Pinterest board for later!
 Click to follow our Pinterest boards so you can find all our recipes!

 - 1 cup fresh strawberries sliced

 - 1/4 cup apple cider vinegar

 - 1/2 tbsp granulated sugar substitute like Erythritol

 - Salt and ground black pepper to taste

 - Combine the spinach, strawberries, and avocado in a bowl.

-- Whisk the vinegar and sugar substitute together in a separate bowl.
+- Whisk the vinegar, mustard and sugar substitute together in a separate bowl.
 Slowly drizzle the olive oil into the bowl while whisking continuously.
 Season with salt and pepper.
 Toss the salad with dressing, just before serving.